 Span 102, 201: Beginning Spanish I and Intermediate Spanish I

 TH 106: Fundamentals of Movement

-If you’d like advice on how to prioritize your course selections, contact the College Advising Center at firstname.lastname@example.org or make an appointment.
+If you’d like advice on how to prioritize your course selections, email your advisor in the College Advising Center or make an appointment (not sure who your College Advisor is?
+Check your Lewis & Clark email for messages from them).
 You also might want to consider registering for one these hidden gems.